Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 of `a` using integer indexing.
 For instance, suppose we wanted to create the array `[105, 100]` from the above 2-D `a`.
 Based on the above examples, it might not seem possible.
 The elements `105` and `100` are not in the same row or column of `a`.

-However, this is doable by providing multiple integer array indices.
+However, this is doable by providing multiple integer array
+indices:

 (multiple-integer-arrays)=
 > **When multiple integer array indices are provided, the elements of each